Display the skills employers are looking for this year on your resume and in your interviews to increase your chances of landing a new job in 2021.

 The employment market is an ever-evolving environment, and it’s important to keep pace with new trends and employer needs.
 After all, innovation occurs at breakneck speed.
 As companies race to keep pace with those changes, their employee needs evolve over time.
-As a result, your resume needs to be updated to reflect those changing needs.
+As a result, your resume needs to reflect those changing needs.

 Bonus: We’ll also show you a resume hack to land 2x more interviews!